tus/tus.io/_posts/2015-09-19-project-status.md

 is sponsoring conferences to hand out swag and raise tus awareness.

 Swag is also for sale at the new [shop.tus.io](http://shop.tus.io/collections/all).
-The shop currently only features two, pretty expensive, items and we're working with [Printful](https://www.theprintful.com/) to make these more accessible.
-Know that any profit flows back to the project.
-Our books are open to anyone who wants to verify.
+The shop currently only features two, pretty expensive, items and we're working with [Printful](https://www.theprintful.com/) to improve on that.
+Know that any profit flows back to the project and our books are open to anyone who wants to verify.

 ### Implementations

-While 1.0 could potentially still be changed, we don't expect major changes so our official implementations are already 1.0 ready.
+While 1.0 could potentially still be changed, we don't expect major changes so our official implementations have already been made 1.0 compatible.

-All official projects have been updated to the 1.0 branch already for which a big thank you goes out to [Mark R. Masterson](https://github.com/MMasterson) and Marius for upgrading many of our implementations.
+All official projects have been updated to the 1.0 branch already for which a big thank you goes out to [Mark R. Masterson](https://github.com/MMasterson) and Marius who upgraded all of our implementations.

-Marius also added 1.0 Android and standalone Java implementations as official tus projects.
+Marius also added Android and
+standalone Java implementations as official tus projects.

-If you're interested in building & maintaining new 1.0 implementations and becoming a member of tus core, leave a note here:
+If you're interested in building & maintaining new 1.0 implementations, becoming a member of tus core, leave a note here:

  - [More 1.0 implementations](https://github.com/tus/tus-resumable-upload-protocol/issues/67)

 ### Demo

-The demo section is currently receiving some polishing by [Fahad Ibnay Heylaal](https://github.com/Acconut).
+The demo section is currently receiving polishing by [Fahad Ibnay Heylaal](https://github.com/Acconut).

 It uses our 1.0 [tus-js-client](https://github.com/tus/tus-js-client) and we've